 Did someone mention pizza?
-Oh America, you shouldn’r have!
+Oh America, you shouldn’t have!
 I’m a pretzels fanatic, so combine the two and I’m really listening.
-I’ve never seen stuffed pretzels before (not knowingly, anyway!) but there’s a first time for everything!
+I’ve never seen stuffed pretzels before (not knowingly, anyway). but there’s a first time for everything!

 Winner or Binner?
-I really, really wanted to like these, and I think I could, but there was just one teeny, tiny problem.
-For us, the crystals of salt on the pretzel took over, and the flavour of pizza was lost.
+I really, really wanted to like these, and I think I could, but there was just one teeny, tiny problem: The crystals of salt on the pretzel took over, and the flavour of pizza was lost.
 The pretzel is good and the filling is wonderful and smooth, but the pizza flavour is mild and sadly, salt becomes the predominant flavour instead.
 A great idea, but unfortunately, it didn’t pay off.
 A Binner.

 Pop Tart – Hot Fudge Brownie

 Oh my goodness, I haven’t seen Pop Tarts since… I think I was about 12 years old.
-We get them (though only in Choctastic and Strawberry Sensation, as far as I know) but I wasn’t allowed them.
-They’re high in sugar and low in nutritional value – not exactly the breakfast my mother approved of.
+We get them in the UK (though only in Choctastic and Strawberry Sensation, as far as I know), but I was never allowed them.
+They’re high in sugar and low in nutritional value – not exactly a breakfast my mother approved of!

 Winner or Binner?
 When we toasted these, the flat filled with a really sweet, hot chocolate smell.
 I was worried because they smelled really sweet, but actually, the sweet aroma is oddly deceptive.
 They’re still pretty sweet regardless, but far from as sweet as they smell.
 The chocolate pastry is good, and the filling compliments it well.
 The icing feels like a bit of a sweetness overkill (still, and that was my criticism the first time).
 I wouldn’t have them often, but as an occasional treat, they’re pretty good.
 A Winner.